omartinez182/numerical-methods-and-algorithms/README.md

   <li>Steepest Descent</li>
 </ul>

-Feel free to use this and modify or improve them in any way you'd like.
-There are still some particular constraints in relation to how you input the functions/values that can be improved.
+Feel free to use this, modify, or improve it in any way you like.
+There are still some particular constraints realted to how you input the function/values that can be improved.

 Here's an example of how you can use the Steepest Descent algorithm.
 You just need to enter the function, the two initial points for the search, and a value for epsilon.